Frequently Asked Questions

 11. Can I have visitors?

 Yes.
 We have set aside certain times, evenings and weekends, for you to have visitors.
-These will require you book one of these.
-Due to COVID19 you are currently permitted only one visit each week.
+These will require you to book one.
+You are currently permitted two visits each week, for one hour and can consist of up to 4 visitors.
+Please note that there are no visits within the first 7 days of your programme.
 If you have children, we can make arrangements for you to have visits during the day if this is more suitable.
 We can also arrange visits from other Professionals or Religious Clergy during the day if this is requested.

 12. What about external appointments?